 To break it down a little bit, $5,500 per year equals $458.33 per month. $415 is approximately $115 per week.
 Do you realize that $5,500 is $15.07 per day?
 You only need to come up with $15.07 every day to arrive at the magic number of $5,500 per year to invest in a Roth IRA.
 It can be done.
 Here’s how…

 Five Quick and Easy Ways To Find $13.70 Per Day

-- Reduce The Amount You Smoke – Assuming that a pack of smokes costs $4, a pack a day habit can cost you over $120 each month.
-The price is much higher in many parts of the country.
+4. Reduce The Amount You Smoke – Assuming that a pack of smokes costs $5, a pack a day habit can cost you over $150 each month.
+The price is much higher in many parts of the country (upward of $10 per pack in many major cities).
 Reducing the amount you smoke will save you hundreds per month, over a thousand per year, and thousands over your lifetime – not to mention the health benefits.

 Why Is It So Important?

 Time is the most important thing that you have on your side when you are young. $5,500 invested each year starting when you are 22 years-old until you retire from the military at age 42 would be worth over $228,000, assuming an 8% annual rate of return.
 If you continued to max out your Roth IRA after leaving the military service until you reached the retirement age of 65, your $5,500 per year could grow to $1.64 million thanks to the power of compounding interest.
 Can you really not find that extra $458.33 a month now if it would earn you $1.6 million?
 Is your daily pack of cigarettes or morning coffee really worth that?